Website Annotation

 Why website annotation matters

 • Clarity: Comments live on the element they reference, reducing ambiguity.
+No more "which button do you mean?"

 • Collaboration: Everyone sees the same thread, in one place, in real time.
+Duplicate reports are obvious.

 • Accountability: Assign, resolve, and track conversations to done.
+Nothing falls through the cracks.

 Common use cases

-• Client approvals and stakeholder sign‑off
+• Client approvals and stakeholder sign-off: Non-technical reviewers leave feedback without learning complex tools

 Key features to look for

-• Pin‑based comments anchored to DOM elements
+• Pin-based comments anchored to DOM elements (not just coordinates)

 • Screenshot and video context when needed